 Cisco Cloud Application Centric Infrastructure (Cisco Cloud ACI) is a comprehensive solution for simplified operations, automated network connectivity, consistent policy management, and visibility for multiple on-premises data centers and public clouds or multicloud environments.
 The solution captures business and user intents and translates them into native policy constructs for applications deployed across various cloud environments.
 It uses a holistic approach to enable application availability and segmentation for bare-metal, virtualized, containerized, or microservices-based applications deployed across multiple cloud domains.
-The common policy and operating model drastically reduces the cost and complexity in managing multicloud deployments.
+The common policy and operating model drastically reduces the cost and complexity of managing multicloud deployments.
 It provides a single management console to configure, monitor, and operate multiple disjoint environments spread across multiple clouds.
-At the time of writing, Cloud ACI was available on AWS and Microsoft Azure; future availability for Google Cloud has been announced.
+Cisco Cloud ACI is available on AWS and Microsoft Azure; future availability for Google Cloud has been announced.

-● Cisco offers a cloud-first ACI and cloud only solution which uncouples the solution from the on-premises data center and allows you to securely connect and segment workloads not only in the public cloud, but also across public clouds.
+Cisco offers, with a Cisco Cloud ACI, a cloud only approach, which uncouples the solution from the on-premises data center and allows you to securely connect and segment workloads not only in the public cloud, but also across public clouds.

 ● Cisco Cloud APIC

-Manage multiple cloud regions and Cisco Cloud Services Routers (CSR) 1000V from a single instance of Cisco Cloud APIC, and enable consistent policy, security, and operations through secure interconnect for a multicloud environment.
+Manage multiple cloud regions and Cisco Cloud Services Routers (CSR) 1000v Series from a single instance of Cisco Cloud APIC and enable consistent policy, security, and operations through secure interconnect for a multicloud environment.

 Responsible for provisioning, health monitoring, and managing the full lifecycle of Cisco ACI networking policies and stretched tenant policies across Cisco ACI sites around the world, both on premises and in the cloud.
 It is the single source of truth for policies.

-Cloud ACI uses the Cisco Cloud Services Router (CSR) 1000V as the cloud router for connectivity between on-premises and cloud environments.
+Cloud ACI uses the Cisco Cloud Services Router (CSR) 1000v Series as the cloud router for connectivity between on-premises and cloud environments.